What is Aphantasia?

 Created iconic animations without inner images

 Find out in 5 minutes.
-Our VVIQ test is the scientific gold standard for measuring visual imagery ability.
+Our VST-16 test follows the methodology of the VVIQ for measuring visual imagery.